ialbert/bio/doc/bio-data.md

 When you obtain data with `bio` it becomes universally available to all tools in the package.

+### Local data

+There is an  automated data storage in `bio` that makes using data from NCBI quite convenient.
+But before we even go ther let's make it clear that `bio` can read and process data from local file just as well.
+If you have a genbank or fasta file you can use that as input:

+    bio  mydata.gb --fasta

+Moreover there is a so called command line input of data (`-i`) where the data is read as listed on the command line:

+    bio ATGAATATATAC -i --translate

+will operate on the sequence listed as if it were a DNA sequence:

+    >S1 translated DNA
+    MNIY

-### Getting data (--fetch)
+### Getting data from NCBI (--fetch)

-The `--fetch` command downloads data identified via accession numbers from NCBI then stores this data in a cache directory.
-All subsequent commands in the `bio` package can seamlessly access the cached data from any location and would not need to connect to the internet.
+The `--fetch` command downloads data identified via accession numbers from NCBI then stores this data in a storage directory (`~/.bio`).
+All subsequent commands in the `bio` package can seamlessly access the stored  data from any location and would not need to connect to the internet to use it.

     # Get data for a single accession number.
     bio NC_045512 --fetch

+Running the fetch command once you already have the data will not connect to the internet again.

-For most commands you can operate on multiple accession numbers at a time.
+Most commands you can operate on multiple accession numbers at a time.

     bio NC_045512 MN996532 --fetch